 Samsung says the Tab S6 will last about 15 hours on one charge with a 7,040 mAh battery — a slight downgrade from 16 hours on the Tab S4’s 7,300 mAh capacity.

 The Tab S6 comes loaded with Samsung’s One UI, based on Android 9 Pie, and it’s similar to what’s on the company’s smartphones.
 New to the equation is Bluetooth-enabled remote functionality via the S-Pen.
 The S-Pen can now take selfies and videos, as well as scroll through media — all without touching your tablet, up to a range of about 10 meters.
 This is called Air Actions and, for example, you can switch camera modes just by pressing and holding the S Pen button and waving your hand left or right without touching the tablet.

 Samsung said DeX has also been optimized for better touch functionality and app support.
 Speaking of optimizations, the new Game Booster feature leverages artificial intelligence to monitor which apps and processes are taxing battery and performance the most and optimize their resource load for the best gaming experience.
 Samsung has also partnered with popular gamer messaging app Discord to enable in-game chat functionality.

 The camera on the Tab S6 shakes things up a bit, implementing the first dual-camera setup on a Galaxy tablet.
 This is comprised of a 5-megapixel camera with a 123-degree wide-angle lens and a 13-megapixel main sensor.
 As was the case with its predecessor, the Tab S6 can record in up to 4K at 30fps but can playback video at 8K, 30fps.
 The front camera has 8 megapixels.

-Updated on August 23, 2019: The Samsung Galaxy Tab S6 is now available.
+Updated on September 6, 2019: The Samsung Galaxy Tab S6 is now available online and in-store.